 You unlock more space for skills on your action bar at levels 2, 4, 9, 14, and 19, up to a maximum of 6 active skills, so you’ll grow in versatility as well as power.

-At level 60, you’ll reach Diablo III’s “level cap.”
-You’ll stop gaining standard levels, and the experience you gain from that point on won’t unlock more skills or runes.
+Once you reach Diablo III’s “level cap,” you’ll stop gaining standard levels, and the experience you gain from that point on won’t unlock more skills or runes.
 But you can still go further.

-Paragon levels, which you’ll begin earning experience toward after reaching level 60, are similar to normal levels in a few respects.
-You’ll keep increasing in power as you achieve new Paragon levels – your attributes will rise with each level, and experience bonuses (like those from item affixes and shrines) will apply to your rate of Paragon experience gain.
+Paragon levels, which you’ll begin earning experience toward after reaching maximum level, are similar to normal levels in a few respects.
+With each Paragon level, you will gain points that may be used to increase your power, and experience bonuses (like those from item affixes and shrines) will apply to your rate of Paragon experience gain.

-Lastly, you’ll unlock striking new additions to your character portrait every 10 Paragon levels.
+Lastly, you’ll unlock striking new additions to your character portrait as you increase your Paragon level.
 Your updated portrait will be visible to you at all times, and, in cooperative games, it’ll serve as constant evidence of your progress.

-Once you reach level 10 (and again at levels 20 and 30), you’ll unlock a passive skill slot, up to a maximum of 3 passive skills.
+As you reach levels 10, 20 and 30 (and 70 with Reaper of Souls), you’ll unlock a passive skill slot.
 Passive skills don’t appear on your action bar and aren’t used by clicking on them or hitting buttons.
 Instead, they grant bonuses that enhance you at all times.
 For example, they might make you harder to hit or make your defensive spells last longer.

 You’ll increase your repertoire of monster-slaying skills quickly, and you’ll soon find yourself with more options than you can place on your action bar.

 Changing the skills at your disposal can be done from your skills menu: simply choose the skills you’d like to use.
 If you want to assign your skills in a non-standard configuration (for example, choosing four defensive skills), first open your game menu, choose “options,” then “gameplay,” and check the “elective mode” box.
-If you try to swap active skills while you’re roaming the wilderness or crawling through a dank dungeon, you’ll incur a cooldown before you can use them, meaning that they'll be unavailable for a brief recharge time based on the difficulty level you’re playing on:
+Though you can swap your active skills instantly outside of combat, if you try to swap passive skills while you’re roaming the wilderness or crawling through a dank dungeon, they'll be unavailable for a brief recharge time (a "cooldown").

 Skill runes are a means to customize your skills beyond their basic powers.
 Beginning at level 6, you’ll start unlocking runes for your skills, allowing you to drastically modify their functions.
 For example, you might increase the range or duration of a particular skill or change it so that it sends enemies flying away (where previously it only did damage).
 A skill that you once had to carefully aim at a group of foes might now seek them automatically.